HazyResearch/lolcats/demos/README.md

 bash benchmark_8b.sh
 ```

-The code will print out the inference tokens per second per method.
+The code will print out the inference tokens per second per method. *Note*: our benchmarking implementation is currently restricted to prefill lengths that are multiples of 64.

 ### 5-shot MMLU Eval